thumbliner/thumbliner/work.md

 ---

 > “And be one traveler, long I stood
+> And looked down one as far as I could

 ---